Evaluation of present meteorological and hydrological drought and its future forecast in the Tajan Watershed

 Authors

-2 Assistant Professor/Department of Range and Watershed Management, Water Management Research Center, Faculty of Agriculture and Natural Resources, University of Mohaghegh Ardabili
+3 Associate Professor, Department of Range and Watershed Management, Water Management Research Center, Faculty of Agriculture and Natural Resources, University of Mohaghegh Ardabili, Ardabil, Iran

 Abstract